bogdanvaduva/FUXA-B/README.md

 ![fuxa logo](/client/src/favicon.ico)
 # FUXA
-FUXA is a web-based Process Visualization (SCADA/HMI/Dashboard) software.
-With FUXA you can create modern process visualizations with individual designs for your machines and real-time data display.
+FUXA-B is a web-based Process Visualization (SCADA/HMI/Dashboard) software.
+With FUXA-B you can create modern process visualizations with individual designs for your machines and real-time data display.
+FUXA-B is a fork of FUXA found at https://github.com/frangoteam/FUXA/.
+FUXA-B added a new component called Repeater, PostgreSQL DAQ and a generic tagName that can be provided to the view through URL query params allowing to build templates.

 ![fuxa editor](/screenshot/fuxa-editor.png)